confessore/rtmp/README.md

 1. Create an EC2 - I launch a t4g.nano using Ubuntu which is arm64
 2. Allocate an Elastic IP Address
 3. Associate the Elastic IP Address with the EC2
+4. Ensure that port 1935 is open
-4. SSH into the EC2
+5. SSH into the EC2
-5. Install Docker
+6. Install Docker
 ```
 # Add Docker's official GPG key:
 sudo apt-get update